thehaohcm/go-simple-onedrive/README.md

 1st step: clone this repo into your local pc (in branch master)

-2nd step: open the application's folder by an IDE (ex: Visual Code), then run a command "go get" in terminal to install all neccessary packages (please make sure your pc has been installed GO lang and GO GET):
+2nd step: open the application's folder by an IDE (ex: Visual Code), then run a command "**go get**" in terminal to install all neccessary packages (please make sure your pc has been installed GO lang and GO GET):

 3rd step: open the file **config.yaml** and replace all neccessary variables inside with correct info of OneDrive API register's info